-They are not only more efficient than any other nappy on the market, they also always fit well, wash well, dry quickly, have no elastic to go slack, and consequently never leave marks, have no snaps to fail or velcro to fail and/or scratch.
+They are not only more efficient than any modern cloth nappy on the market, they also always fit well, wash well, dry quickly, have no elastic to go slack and consequently never leave marks, have no snaps to fail or velcro to fail and/or scratch.
 There's no stuffing required, and they never need complicated boosting or inserts - if one isn't enough, just fold 2 together as one nappy.
 They have many other uses as well, so will never be wasted.
-They are just awesome.
+They are just awesome nappies and very economical.

 They are really not difficult to fold - it takes no more than a couple of minutes practise to get it, and after that it's quicker and easier than stuffing pockets or messing with inserts or boosters.
 Here's a video which shows the 3 most popular folds.
 My own favourite is the kite fold.

-No pins arerequired - use nappy nippas instead o if you want to go totally plastic free we have metal capped nappy pins No soaking or special laundering.
+No pins are required - use nappy nippas instead o if you want to go totally plastic free we have metal capped nappy pins No soaking or special laundering.
 In fact terries wash better than any elasticated nappy as well, and you wont need to use any strip and sanitise routines.
-Cotton terries can even be boil washed, and if you have bamboo terries you can soak both cotton and bamboo terries in a nappy sanitiser such as BioD before your normal wash, if you need an extra good clean Cover with standard PUL wraps ( I recommend Nature Babies wraps if you want PUL) or better still a wool cover. ( See how wool nappy covers work) Terry squares are really economical too, and even more so because they dry so quickly (even bamboo ones) so you don't need so many. .
+Cotton terries can even be boil washed, and if you have bamboo terries you can soak both cotton and bamboo terries in a nappy sanitiser such as BioD before your normal wash, if you need an extra good clean Cover with standard PUL wraps ( I recommend Nature Babies wraps if you want PUL) or better still a wool cover. ( See how wool nappy covers work) Terry squares are really economical too, and even more so because they dry so quickly (even bamboo ones) so you don't need so many.